Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Sequentially doubly robust estimation of conditional survival probability function

-Sample splitting or cross-fitting \citep{Schick1986,Klaassen2007,Kennedy2022}, namely training and evaluating the nuisance functions (Lines~\ref{alg step: est S G} and \ref{alg step: pseudo-outcome}, respectively) on independent samples, can also be applied in Algorithm~\ref{alg: MR} to allow more flexibility in the nuisance function estimators $\{\hat{S}_k,\hat{G}_k\}_{k=\varsigma}^K$ and to improve performance in small to moderate samples.
-We focus on the algorithm without sample splitting for illustration.
-If multiple times points are of interest, the same nuisance estimators $\{\hat{S}_{k},\hat{G}_{k}\}_{k=1}^K$ can be reused; only Lines~\ref{alg step: pseudo-outcome}--\ref{alg step: output} need to be repeated for each time point.
-Moreover, if all time points of interest are in the last time window $(t_K,\infty)$, Lines~\ref{alg step: pseudo-outcome} and \ref{alg step: regress} only need to be repeated for the last time window.
-Thus, the additional computational cost for multiple time points is small.
-G-computation and IPCW estimators can be constructed similarly based on \eqref{eq: identify Q in S} and \eqref{eq: identify Q in G}, respectively.
-We use superscripts $\G$ and $\IPCW$ instead of $\MR$ to denote these estimators and describe them in Algorithms~\ref{alg: Gcomp} and \ref{alg: IPCW} in Supplement~\ref{sec: G IPCW est}, respectively.
-These estimators are implemented in an R package available at \url{https://github.com/QIU-Hongxiang-David/MRsurv}.
+Sample splitting or cross-fitting \citep{Schick1986,Klaassen2007,Kennedy2022}, namely training and evaluating the nuisance functions (Lines~\ref{alg step: est S G} and \ref{alg step: pseudo-outcome}, respectively) on independent samples, can also be applied in Algorithm~\ref{alg: SDR} to allow more flexibility in the nuisance function estimators $\{\hat{S}_k,\hat{G}_k,\hat{U}_k^\SDR\}$ and to improve performance in small to moderate samples.
+We discuss cross-fitting in more details and describe our proposed cross-fit algorithm in Algorithm~\ref{alg: CV SDR} in Supplement~\ref{sec: CV}.
+G-computation and IPCW estimators can be constructed similarly based on Theorem~\ref{thm: G identify} and Corollary~\ref{coro: IPCW identify}, respectively.
+We use superscripts $\G$ and $\IPCW$ instead of $\SDR$ to denote these estimators, and describe them in Algorithms~\ref{alg: Gcomp} and \ref{alg: IPCW} in Supplement~\ref{sec: G IPCW alg}, respectively.

-We next present theoretical results about $\hat{Q}^\MR_{n,\tau}$.
-To illustrate ideas, we focus on the scenario where the regression in Line~\ref{alg step: regress} is implemented as minimizing an empirical risk, but other regression techniques can be studied similarly.
-We define the oracle estimator